 Because the target RMS is not attainable, the attemplifiers measure the RMS with minimum attenuation showing the link noise level.
 In this example, the link noise RMS is 4.8 and 5 for two antpols.
 The log data are not labeled with antpol, but with the IBoB number e.g. “i02.fxa.”

-We have prepared a java command line program to to cross reference the IBoB number to antpol and produce a table of antpol versus link RMS.
+We have prepared a java command line program to cross reference the IBoB number to antpol and produce a table of antpol versus link RMS.
 To invoke this program on the output of command 3:

 java -cp /hcro/lab/gharp/ata/lib apps.tsys.ProcessAtten pam63.log